Our First Freedom: What You Need To Know About Religious Liberty

 I walked out of prison more resilient than I was at intake, a miracle considering the harsh nature of prison.
 At intake, I was completely defeated.
 My addiction had progressed to criminality, and everything in my life that had any value to me was stripped away.
 I was filled with shame.
 The Christian volunteers I met while in prison helped me see that I am not defined by the worse thing I ever did.
 None of us are.
 They helped me to chart a path to forgiveness and hope.

 Along the way, I embraced the limited opportunities available to me.
-I earned/p>... [continue]
+I earned excellent performance reviews in my job as a clerk, and I volunteered as a peer... [continue]

 May is a time for celebrating and giving